panzhang666/Variant_annotation-/README.md

 2. Number of reads supporting the variant;
 3. Reads supporting the variant versus those supporting reference reads;
 4. The Allele Frequency of variant from EXaC;
-5. The consequence of variant from EXaC - the most severe consequence is selected when multiple consequences are available;
+5. The consequence of variant from EXaC - the most severe consequence is selected when multiple consequences are available based on the putative impact for some Variant Consequences http://snpeff.sourceforge.net/VCFannotationformat_v1.0.pdf;
 6. The related GeneID from EXaC - the related GeneIDs are picked based on the selected variant consequence.

 ### Usage: